top of page

 Rhythm is the foundation of the strumming hand. it is also essential in keeping the song’s heartbeat consistent.

 Jamming is usually the most fun activity.
-Regardless of the skill level we do jam sessions, where students are taken beyond their comfort boundaries and are invited to let their imagination run wild.
+Regardless of the skill level students are brought into jam sessions where they are allowed to experiment and let their imagination run wild.

 Vocal classes are not just about learning songs.
-Depending on individual student’s needs and abilities we work on pitch, breath control, using various vocal techniques such as an Open Throat technique.
+Depending on individual student’s needs and abilities we work on pitch, breath control, using various vocal techniques.
 We work on stage presence, interaction between the vocalist and the instruments.
-A lot of attention is given to proper breathing, incorporating basic yoga as needed.
+A lot of attention is given to proper breathing and posture.

 Vocal classes not only allow students to develop comfort and turn mistakes into something positive, but also help build self-esteem, promote emotional regulation, and help improve focus.